Frise chronologique

 The University Crisis

-Like other institutions, the École des Chartes was affected by the crisis of May 68.
-Students criticised the teaching as ill-suited to the profession's challenges and the lack of links with universities.
+Like other institutions, the École des chartes was affected by the May 68 crisis.
+Students criticised the curriculum as ill-suited to the profession's challenges and the lack of links with universities.
 The end of the crisis sounded the death knell of a single training programme for all students: it led to the creation of new chairs, the introduction of optional courses, a focus on contemporary sources and issues, and closer links with university curricula.

 1986